BMC Quick Start

 Figure 1.
 Back side of the NVIDIA IGX Orin Developer Kit

-Below are the Minimal IGX Orin Developer Kit hardware connections required to set up BMC, and get BMC access over Ethernet.
+The following are the IGX Orin Developer Kit hardware connections required to set up your BMC and access it over Ethernet:

 1. Connect the peripherals listed above to the system before powering up.